 More Online Programs & Learning Opportunities

 IFYC is offering four online learning communities for specific sets of universities: public universities, historically black colleges and universities, and Christ-centered colleges and universities.
 Each group will gather peers to share ideas, connect with IFYC staff, and discuss best practices for interfaith work in their common sector.

 Interfaith Leadership Video Series

 We partnered with Dominican University to build an eight-lesson curriculum exploring the fundamentals of Interfaith Leadership through generous funding from the Henry Luce Foundation.
 The world today requires interfaith leaders.
 This course offers a comprehensive and academically rigorous examination of the concept.

 Browse Our Resource Library

 Over the years we’ve published articles, training templates, podcasts, and more, drawing on insights and research from college and university campuses across the country.

-We’ll be back soon with new webinars and online trainings.
-Sign up for our email list to be the first to hear about them:
+Sign up for our email list to be the first to hear about new online learning opportunities: